-(6) Student Care Services.
 To provide comprehensive and consistent care for students experiencing academic, financial, or personal challenges, Student Care Services (SCS), under Student Rights and Responsibilities, provides support to students identified as needing additional on-campus or off-campus resources.

-Student Care Services staff review referrals from students, faculty, staff, and/or other parties who are concerned about behavior exhibited by a student.
-The goal of Student Care Services is to intervene and support the student before a situation reaches a crisis level.
+Student Care Services staff and Housing and Residence Life partner to provide support for students who may need additional resources.